 After two weeks we will touch base to see if all is going well, or if there are any concerns.
 If your new dog is settling in well and you feel he or she is a great fit for your family, we will finalise the adoption.
 On the other hand, if you feel things aren’t working out quite as well as you had hoped, of course we are happy to extend the trial or we can take the dog back and continue the search for the right dog for you.
 If the dog is returned to our care at the conclusion of the trial period, your adoption fee will be refunded.

-The fee for our dogs is $450, or $600 for a pair.
+The standard fee for our dogs is $450, or $700 for a pair.
 This adoption fee is payable on receiving the dog on trial, and is not negotiable.
 Should the trial not work out, the adoption fee will be refunded.

 We have the same fees for all our dogs because we value each dog equally.
 All monies received by us, whether in donations, fundraising or adoption fees, is used for the benefit and care of our dogs.

-When we take a dog into our care, we incur the costs associated with ensuring the dog has been vaccinated, desexed and microchipped, as well as costs for any other veterinary treatment and rehabilitation a dog may require.
+When we place a dog on our list, we incur the costs associated with ensuring the dog has been vaccinated, desexed and microchipped, as well as costs for behavioural assessment and any other veterinary treatment and rehabilitation a dog may require.
 The adoption fee we charge is a nominal fee to try and cover some of these costs as well as expenses associated with the day-to-day care of the dogs.
 While some of our dogs may incur minimal costs, others may require boarding, extensive training, rehabilitation or vet work all of which can be quite costly.